Qumulo/docs/administrator-guide/qumulo-core/node-fault-tolerance.md

 {{page.varValidateNoReconfig}}

-### Your Cluster Will Support an Increased Node-Fault Tolerance Level with Optimal Usable Capacity
+### Your Cluster Will Support an Increased Node-Fault Tolerance Level without a Trade-Off in the Increase of Usable Capacity
 {{page.varAddNode}}

 {{page.varCheckCapacity}}